Ed-von-Schleck/shoco/README.md

 How **shoco** actually marks these packed representations is a bit more complicated than that (e.g., we also need to specify *how many* packed characters follow, so a single leading bit won’t be sufficient), but the principle still holds.

 But **shoco** is a bit smarter than just to abbreviate characters based on absolute frequency – languages have more regularities than that.
 Some characters are more likely to be encountered next to others; the canonical example would be **q**, that’s *almost always* followed by a **u**.
-In english, *the*, *she*, *he*, *then* are all very common words – and all have a **h** followed by a **e**.
+In English, *the*, *she*, *he*, *then* are all very common words – and all have a **h** followed by a **e**.
 So if we’d assemble a list of common characters *following common characters*, we can do with even less bits to represent these *successor* characters, and still have a good hit rate.
 That’s the idea of **shoco**: Provide short representations of characters based on the previous character.

 This does not allow for optimal compression – by far.
 But if one carefully aligns the representation packs to byte boundaries, and uses the ASCII-first-bit-trick above to encode the indices, it works well enough.
 Moreover, it is blazingly fast.
 You wouldn’t want to use **shoco** for strings larger than, say, a hundred bytes, because then the overhead of a full-blown compressor like **gzip** begins to be dwarfed by the advantages of the much more efficient algorithms it uses.